New York tourist attractions thrill visitors from around the world.

-So what are the best NYC attractions if you have only 1 day - or at most, 2 days - to explore the city?
+What are the best NYC attractions if you have only 1 day - or at most, 2 days - to explore the city?

-To find expert answers to this question, I touched base with my friend, Melissa - a 4th generation New Yorker and granddaughter of one of the City's very first taxi drivers.
+To find expert answers to this question, Boston Discovery Guide consulted with Melissa - a 4th generation New Yorker and granddaughter of one of the city's very first taxi drivers.

-Susan: Melissa, what your top 3 must see/must do recommendations for someone who will have about a day and a half in the city?
+Boston Discovery Guide: Melissa, what your top 3 must see/must do recommendations for someone who will have about a day and a half in the city?

 Definitely take in a Broadway show if there's time, and rather than blowing your budget on a nice dinner that you won't have time to linger over, grab a hot dog or prix-fixe meal in Times Square before or after the show.

 Explore the neighborhoods, such as Greenwich or the West Village, Little Italy, Chinatown or SoHo.
 Each has a different flair and culture.

 Add an Off Broadway Show, nice dinner or night club and definitely check to see what cool monthly events are happening.

-Susan: What's your favorite New York neighborhood - and why?
+Boston Discovery Guide: What's your favorite New York neighborhood - and why?

 Melissa: I live Downtown, defined as anything below 14th Street.
 I love the Village, SoHo and Meatpacking areas, all filled with culture, nightlife, character, the arts and shopping.

-Susan: For a visitor to NY who loves shopping but has only 2 hours - what's the best place to go?
+Boston Discovery Guide: For a visitor to NY who loves shopping but has only 2 hours - what's the best place to go?

 Melissa: For designer shopping, Barney's, Bergdorf's and Bendel's are all near Central Park, the Plaza, and FAO Schwarz.